 Attenborough moments in life

-One of the perks of having a garden is occasionally experiencing David Attenborough moments.
-Yesterday, I watched a BBC video of a leaf-rolling caterpillar in the Amazonian rainforest.
-It neatly semi-cuts a leaf and rolls it with silk hinges into a tent.
-Attenborough describes the wonder that is a caterpillar.
+One of the perks of having a garden is the occasional experience of 'David Attenborough moments.'
+Yesterday, I watched a BBC video about a leaf-rolling caterpillar in the Amazon rainforest.
+It neatly semi-cuts a leaf and rolls it into a tent using silk hinges.
+Attenborough describes the marvel that is a caterpillar.

-This time, there's another leaf roller is present on the hibiscus plant.
-It is the Haritalodes derogata moth.
-I did have an Attenborough moment while observing a wasp attempting to capture the caterpillar.
-The astute caterpillar dropped to another leaf and hid while the wasp searched the ground and left the area.
-The caterpillar can be seen falling halfway through the video.
+This time, there's another leaf roller but on the hibiscus plant.
+It is called the Haritalodes derogata moth.
+I had a real 'Attenborough moment' while watching a wasp try to capture the caterpillar.
+The clever caterpillar dropped to another leaf to hide, while the wasp searched the ground and eventually left.
+You can spot the caterpillar falling halfway through the video.

-Any insecticide that is sprayed falls on the leaf, not the caterpillar.
+Any insecticide that is sprayed falls on the leaf, not on the caterpillar.
 Therefore, the best way to eliminate them is to manually remove the leaves.
 This deprives them of the nutrition the leaves provide.
 Spraying the leaves with pongam+ neem oil after removing the rolled leaves keeps the larva at bay.